TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Evaluative Study

 \subsection{Participants}

 Twenty-five participants (14 female, 10 male, 1 transgender) who self-identified as legally blind and were 25 to 101 in age (mean=51.92, median=52, SD=16.35) volunteered for the study.
-Because visual perception can vary significantly, we split them into two for analysis: group 1 (20 participants) could not visually access diagrams on the tablet at all; group 2 (5 participants) could perceive visual information from diagrams to a varying degree.
+Because visual perception can vary significantly, we analyze by group: group 1 (20 participants) could not visually access diagrams on the tablet at all; group 2 (5 participants) could perceive visual information from diagrams to a varying degree.
 The specifics of participants' demographic information are in Appendix~\ref{appendix:evalStudy:ParticipantDetails}.
-Participants received a CAD\$30 compensation.
-This study was pre-approved by the local Research Ethics Board.
+Participants received CAD\$30 compensation.
+This study was pre-approved by the local REB.